SwissBIAS/SwissBIAS.github.io/_pages/events.md

 ---

+The schedule of annual and monthly meetings, as well as the seminars and workshops are published in the calendar bellow.
+The detailed description of our activities can be found [here](https://swissbias.github.io/activities/).

 <iframe src="https://calendar.google.com/calendar/embed?src=0ehba6ebqgebeuk2soq527l4bg%40group.calendar.google.com&ctz=Europe%2FZurich&showPrint=0&hl=en_GB&showCalendars=0&showTitle=0&showTabs=1&" style="border: 0" width="100%" height="400" frameborder="0" scrolling="no"></iframe>

-## SwissBIAS Seminars
-Join us to talk with the developers of new bioimage analysis tools.

-## BioImage Analysis Training and Conferences
+## BioImage Analysis Trainings and Conferences
 These are events (co-)organized by SwissBIAS members.
 Other global events can be found on [the image.sc forum](https://forum.image.sc/t/upcoming-image-analysis-events/60018).